The Return of the H2O.ai Database-like Ops Benchmark

 You can also look at the results here.
 DuckDB's timings have improved significantly since v0.2.7 (released over two years ago).
 A major contributor to our increased performance is parallel grouped aggregation, merged in March 2022, and parallel result set materialization.
 In addition, DuckDB now supports enum types, which makes DuckDB group by aggregation even faster.
 Improvements to the out-of-core hash join were merged as well, further improving the performance of our joins.

 Some solutions may report internal errors for some queries.
-Feel free to investigate the errors by using the _utils/repro.sh script and file a github issue to resolve any confusion.
+Feel free to investigate the errors by using the repro.sh scripts and file a GitHub issue to resolve any confusion.
 In addition, there are many areas in the code where certain query results are automatically nullified.
-If you believe that is the case for a query for your system or if you have any other questions, you can create a github issue to discuss.
+If you believe that is the case for a query for your system or if you have any other questions, you can create a GitHub issue to discuss.

 DuckDB will continue to maintain this benchmark for the forseeable future.
 The process for re-running the benchmarks with updated library versions must still be decided.